NVSL/NOVA/README.md

 For instance, adding `memmap=16G!8G` to the kernel boot parameters will reserve 16GB memory starting from 8GB address, and the kernel will create a `pmem0` block device under the `/dev` directory.

-After the OS has booted, you can initialize a NOVA instance with the following command:
+After the OS has booted, you can initialize a NOVA instance with the following commands:

 ~~~